giloushaker/nr-templates/README.md

 # Special Attributes
 ### Markdown
-`type="markdown"`: renders the content as markdown, intended for characteristic & rule content
+`type="markdown"`: renders the content as markdown, intended for characteristic & rule content, may cause issues if node has non-text child nodes

 #### Example usage:
 ```xml